Plejboj: History

-Formation, rise to prominence (1992-1993)
+Formation, rise to prominence (1992–1993)

 The band was formed in 1992 by former Euforija and Presing members, bassist Roman Goršek, guitarist Igor Perović and drummer Miladin Radivojević.
-They were soon joined by saxophonist Dušan Petrović, a former Duh Nibor and Deca Loših Muzičara member.
+They were soon joined by saxophonist Dušan Petrović, a former Duh Neighbor and Deca Loših Muzičara member.
 Together they had their first public appearance at the Brzi Bendovi Srbije festival held at the Dom Omladine in Belgrade, where, performing with kitschy clothes, attractive musical style, wigs and on-stage dancers, the band had easily drawn the attention of the public to themselves.

 The following year, the band performed as a part of the Trinidad Trip band in the play Trinidad (Trinidad) which was directed in the BITEF theater by Milutin Petrović.
 The song "Ja hoću mambo" ("I Want Mambo"), performed with Branka Katić, Slobodan Ninković and Branko Vidaković on vocals, soon became a nationwide hit.
 The band also wrote music for a part of the Beogradske priče (Belgrade Stories) play.

-Official releases, breakup (1994-1999)
+Official releases, breakup (1994–1999)

 The debut album, Sviraj dečko (Play, Boy), released by B92 and DE Production in 1994, the band recorded featuring guest appearances by Veljko Nikolić "Papa Nik", piano on the track "Sve ili ništa" ("All or Nothing") and vibraphone on "Carstvo čula" ("Empire of Sensations"), Marko Milivojević, percussion on the tracks "Grizi metak" ("Bite the Bullet"), "Bela koka" ("White Coca") and "Carstvo čula" ("Empire of Sensations"), and Vlada Lešić, congas on "Plejboj" and percussion on "Carstvo čula".
 The tracks "Koliko" ("How Much"), "Grizi metak" and "Skidam se" ("I am Stripping") were distinguished as the most prominent.
 "Sve ili ništa" was also included on the various artists compilation Radio Utopia (B92: 1989-1994) released by B92 during the same year.

 On early 1995, the band got a new drummer, Goran Milošević, and in the new lineup they performed at the Summertime Jazz and Blues festival at Sava Centar in Belgrade as an opening act for Fishbelly Black, promoting the band's first single "Zajedno" ("Together"), released by B92 and DE Production in 1994, a cover of the Croatian new wave band Film single, which sounds like the AC/DC's 1977 song "Let There Be Rock", and their own song, "Znaj" ("You Should Know") as the B-side.
 The former was recorded at the Belgrad VI studio and the latter at the O studio, both produced by Dušan Ercegovac.
 The beginning of the song "Zajedno" featured a similar intro to the Disciplina Kičme version of the song "Čudna šuma" ("Strange Forest").
 As guests on the single appeared drummer Srđan Todorović and Deca Loših Muzičara trombonist Borislav Veličković.